 If you still have DVDs and CDs, you will find this feature particularly useful.

 In terms of storage performance, as I mentioned at the introduction of this article, because of the age of this laptop, it is difficult to find performance benchmark information for the laptop.

 However, based on its 5400 RPM HDD, you should be able to get an average 100 MB/s read and writes speed.
 Based on this speed, a 1GB file should be copied in about 10 seconds.

-This is not a bad storage speed performance for an 18-year old laptop.
+This is not a bad storage speed performance for an 18-year (as of 2021) old laptop.

 Finally, based on the fact that you need to upgrade the laptop’s storage to get a decent 100GB, I would have rated the laptop’s storage a five.
 However, considering its storage file copy performance, I will rate it a six.

 Dell Inspiron 15 5100 Graphics Card Performance Review